 Good news: We’ve found a cool water town that’s only an hour away from the hustle and bustle of Shanghai.
-So after you’ve had your fill of shopping and had a day at Disneyland … (yep, you can now to go Disneyland even when you’re in China!) you can head to West Lake to meander around the gardens and see sites on a Dragon Boat ferry.
+So after you’ve had your fill of shopping and had a day at Disneyland … (yep, you can go to Disneyland even when you’re in China!) head to West Lake to meander around the gardens and see sites on a Dragon Boat ferry.

-Good luck fitting China in a 2 week trip!
+Good luck fitting everything to see in China in a 2 week trip!

 The great news is that there’s tons to see right in this part of China and Hangzhou is just one of the rad water towns near Shanghai — Here's what you need to know about Hangzhou.

 All of China is pretty well connected with trains, especially cities near the huge metropolis, Shanghai.
 Hangzhou is no exception.
 If you're starting from Shanghai, it should take you about 45 minutes - 1 hour, depending on the type of train.
 Tickets are also inexpensive: Plan on paying around $8 to $32 depending on the kind of ticket you are booking.